-- 24 (1) A landlord may consider that a tenant has abandoned personal property if - (a) the tenant leaves the personal property on residential property that the tenant has vacated after the tenancy agreement has ended, or - (b) subject to subsection (2), the tenant leaves the personal property on residential property - (i) that, for a continuous period of one month, the tenant has not ordinarily occupied and for which the tenant has not paid rent, or - (ii) from which the tenant has removed substantially all of the tenant's personal property. - (2) The landlord is entitled to consider the circumstances described in paragraph (1) (b) as abandonment only if - (a) the landlord receives an express oral or written notice of the tenant's intention not to return to the residential property, or - (b) the circumstances surrounding the giving up of the rental unit are such that the tenant could not reasonably be expected to return to the residential property. - (3) If personal property is abandoned as described in subsections (1) and (2), the landlord may remove the personal property from the residential property, and on removal must deal with it in accordance with this Part.
+- 30.3 (1) A landlord may consider that a tenant has abandoned personal property if - (a) the tenant leaves the personal property on residential property that the tenant has vacated after the tenancy agreement has ended, or - (b) subject to subsection (2), the tenant leaves the personal property on residential property - (i) that, for a continuous period of one month, the tenant has not ordinarily occupied and for which the tenant has not paid rent, or - (ii) from which the tenant has removed substantially all of the tenant's personal property. - (2) The landlord is entitled to consider the circumstances described in subsection (1) (b) as abandonment only if - (a) the landlord receives an express oral or written notice of the tenant's intention not to return to the residential property, or - (b) the circumstances surrounding the giving up of the rental unit are such that the tenant could not reasonably be expected to return to the residential property. - (3) If personal property is abandoned as described in subsections (1) and (2), the landlord - (a) may remove the personal property from the residential property, and - (b) must deal with the personal property in accordance with this Part. - (4) Subsection (3) does not apply if a landlord and tenant have made an express agreement to the contrary respecting the storage of personal property.